History of the Tahitian pearl

 Buying guide and official classification

-The official classification of Tahitian cultured pearls determines the price of a pearl according to 3 criteria: size, shape, and surface quality.
-Some rare colors add value, as does the assortment of several pearls of the same color (for earrings or a necklace).
+The official classification of Tahitian cultured pearls determines the price of a pearl according to 3 criteria: size, shape and surface quality.
+Certain rare hues also add value, as does the assortment of several pearls of the same color (for earrings or a necklace).

-Regarding the size, the diameter of the pearls is expressed in millimeters.
-It generally varies between 8 and 16 mm, with exceptions up to 20 mm and even beyond; the price increases every half millimeter.
+When it comes to size, pearl diameters are expressed in millimeters.
+It generally varies between 8 and 16 mm, with exceptions up to 20 mm and beyond; the price increases every half-millimeter.

 There are also several categories of shape: